 He was killed in the run up to the Battle of Messines which commenced with one of the heaviest artillery bombardments of the war.

-He was the son of Lt.
-Col. The Hon.
+He was born in August 1895, the son of Lieutenant Colonel The Hon.
 Sir Eustace Fiennes, Bart., Governor of Leeward Islands, and the Hon.
 Lady Fiennes, O.B.E., of Government House, Leeward Islands, British West Indies.
 His father was MP for Banbury and also Personal Private Secretary to Winston Churchill between 1912 and 1914.

 JOSEPH GARDNER was serving as a Lance Corporal, 1st Battalion, The Duke of Edinburgh's Wiltshire Regiment when he was killed in action on 6th July 1916 during the Battle of Albert.
 He was aged 20 and is buried in Connaught Cemetery in Thiepval.